Thursday, January 8, 2026

 About the author

-Website: http://www.tijansbooks.com/
+Website: https://www.kristencallihan.com/home

-Facebook: https://www.facebook.com/Tijansbooks/
+Facebook: https://www.facebook.com/KristenCallihan

-Instagram: https://www.instagram.com/tijansbooks/
+Instagram: https://www.instagram.com/kristen_callihan/

-Bookbub: https://www.bookbub.com/authors/tijan
+Bookbub: https://www.bookbub.com/authors/kristen-callihan